ykskb/dax86/README.md

 # dax86

-x86 Simulator | Implementation of x86 in C for Study-purpose
+x86 (i386) Emulator in C

-The goal of this project is to run xv6 on it so that one can have basic understanding of how OS works at the level of CPU architecture.
+Primary purpose is to run xv6 so that one can trace how an OS runs at CPU level.

 In scope:

-Instructions required to run xv6:
+- Instructions required for running xv6

-- Real mode addressing
+- Real mode
-- Protection mode
+- Protected mode
-- Paging mode etc
+- Paging
+- Device emulation (Keyboard, APIC, Display etc)

 Out of scope:

-- Floating point related instructions etc
+- FPU-related instructions
+- Virtual 8086 mode

 ##### Setup Environment using Docker